Geovation/glabs-canvas-marketing/README.md

 This now means that you can give out glabs-canvas.now.sh as a URL and it will currently point to the same instance as the now-react-static-grnfyhsggu.now.sh  URL.

 It isn't always appropriate to use a domain ending in `.now.sh`.
 You might want to use your own custom domain instead.
 Zeit now allows you to do this is you can first proove you own the domain.
-Here's an example of setting up the same instance to be accessible at the domain canvas.glabs.jimmyg.org:
+Here's an example of setting up the same instance to be accessible at the domain `canvas.glabs.jimmyg.org` but you could equally well use `myapp.com` or `somedomain.org` if you owned them:

 ```
 now alias set now-react-static-grnfyhsggu.now.sh canvas.glabs.jimmyg.org